United States Coast Guard Reserve: Mobilizations

 In 1973 women were integrated into the active-duty Coast Guard and the Coast Guard Reserve.
 The SPARS ended and those in it were sent to the reserve.

 Also in 1973 the reserve exercised its first involuntary recall in support of flood operations in the Midwest.
 The next involuntary recall was in support of the Mariel Boat Lift exodus from Cuba in 1980.
 Reserve units were increasingly used to augment regular Coast Guard operations during the 1980s but the mission of the Reserves was still training for mobilization.
+It was during this period that USCG Reserve strength greatly declined from its peak of 17,815 in 1969, as it declined to 11,500.
+This was partially because of administrative proposals to phase out the selected reserve.

 Port Security Units (PSU) were formed during this time period and are made up of a small active duty element that handles the daily unit administration duties and a hundred or more reservists to complete the unit roster.
 Most of the enlisted reservists in a PSU are in the maritime enforcement specialist (ME) rating; a new rating as of 1 January 2010 that includes both active and reserve personnel.
 The ME rating was the old port security specialist (PS) rating, a reserve only rating that was integrated into the ME rating.
 Other rates assigned to the PSU's include boatswains mate (BM), machinery technician (MK), gunners mate (GM), yeoman (YN), storekeeper (SK), and health services technician (HS).

 In 1990, the first PSU was called up to active duty to support Operation Desert Shield and Operation Desert Storm.
 Various PSU's have taken turns rotating in and out of Southwest Asia since that time.